SeeedJP/ReButton/README.md

 ### 3-2.
 Azure IoT Central

+**NOTE: Skip this section if you already configured IoT Hub at section 3-1.**

 In order to send Device to Cloud (D2C) message to Azure IoT Central, save device provisioning information in ReButton.

-In order to connect ReButton to Azure IoT Central, the device template for ReButton needs to be defined in you Azure IoT Central Application.
-Please refer [Azure IoT Central Document](https://docs.microsoft.com/en-us/azure/iot-central/howto-set-up-template) for more information.
+In order to connect ReButton to Azure IoT Central, the device template for ReButton needs to be defined in you Azure IoT Central Application. _Please refer [Azure IoT Central Document](https://docs.microsoft.com/en-us/azure/iot-central/howto-set-up-template) for more information._

 1. Create a device template for ReButton in Azure IoT Central.